Clarkson, Philippines lose in Asian Games quarterfinals | WHIZ News

 Clarkson missed the Philippines’ opening win over Kazakhstan and had a game-high 28 points in the 82-80 group-stage loss to China.
 The Chinese team contains NBA players Zhou Qi and Ding Yanyuhang and has had Yao Ming watching from the stands.

 There are 38 gold medals on offer Monday across 13 sports, with China and Japan meeting in the women’s beach volleyball final.
-There are seven finals in track and field, and the women’s doubles and mixed doubles titles are on the line in badminton, plus key medals in weightlifting.
+There are seven finals in track and field, and the women’s doubles and mixed doubles titles are on the line in badminton.

+India’s Olympic silver medalist Pusarla Venkata Sindhu advanced to the singles final against Taiwan’s Tai Tzu-ying, who beat India’s Saina Nehwal in the other semifinal.

+The men’s singles competition was close to becoming an all-Indonesian decider after Jonatan Christie’s 21-15, 15-21, 21-19 win over Japan’s Kenta Nishimoto.
+Christie peeled his shirt off and threw it into the crowd as he wildly celebrated his semifinal win.